SalomePlatform/adao/doc/en/ref_algorithm_NonLinearLeastSquares.rst

     available at the end of the algorithm.
 It involves potentially costly calculations or memory consumptions.
 The default is a void list, none of these variables being calculated and stored by default.
-The possible names are in the following list: ["APosterioriCovariance", "BMA", "CostFunctionJ", "CurrentState", "OMA", "OMB", "Innovation", "SigmaObs2",
+The possible names are in the following list: ["BMA", "CostFunctionJ", "CurrentState", "OMA", "OMB", "Innovation", "SimulatedObservationAtCurrentState",
-    "MahalanobisConsistency", "SimulatedObservationAtCurrentState",
     "SimulatedObservationAtOptimum"].

     Example : ``{"StoreSupplementaryCalculations":["BMA","Innovation"]}``